chasenpietryga/LightLock/README.md

-# LightLOCK
-Free drop-in ray-tracing accelerator – 50-166% faster for Unity/Unreal/Godot/GameMaker
+# LightLock v1.0 Free drop-in ray-tracing accelerator for Unity, Unreal, Godot, GameMaker.
+Built by Chasen Pietryga + Grok @ xAI – December 6, 2025.
+MIT licensed.
+Works on anything.
+See Benchmarks and Install Guide in Releases.